 There are some requirements that will be the same across all banks, so you might want to have that information ready before applying.
-The requirements may differ for different kinds of business, depending on whether you are a Sole Trader or a Limited Company.
+Other specific requirements will depend on whether you are a Sole Trader or a Limited Company.

-What Do I Need To Open A Business Bank Account As A Sole Trader?
+Opening A Business Bank Account As A Sole Trader

-What Do I Need To Open A Business Bank Account As A Limited Company?
+Opening A Business Bank Account As A Limited Company

 To open a bank account as a Limited Company you will need:

-* Proof of ID and two forms of proof of address for one person who’s authorised to sign transactions.
-For companies that have more than two people who are authorised to sign, you will need this for at least two of them.
+- Proof of ID and two forms of proof of address for one person who is authorised to sign transactions.
+For companies with more than two people who are authorised to sign, you will need this for at least two of them.

-* If the owner of your company is a limited company there are additional requirements, and so you should contact the bank directly.
+If the owner of your company is a Limited Company there are additional requirements, and you should contact the bank directly.

 What Is Accepted As Proof Of ID And Proof Of Address?

 The online banks such as N26 and Fire do the whole setup process online, without you having to go and see them in person.
 Note that for N26, you will have to be in the country where they operate.
-You can find the complete list on their website here.
+You can find the complete list on their website.

-In terms of documentation, you will need a certified copy of your ID and proof of address if you can’t show up with the original.
-A bank or an official institution in your country can usually do this for you, but I would recommend contacting an advisor at your selected bank directly to verify who can confirm the copy of documents.
+In terms of documentation, you will need a certified copy of your ID and proof of address if you can’t provide the original.
+A bank or an official institution in your country can usually do this for you, but we recommend contacting an advisor at your selected bank directly to verify who can confirm the copy of documents.

-Hopefully reading this has given you a better understanding of what the banks have to offer for your business.
-While writing this blog post, I spent a lot of time calling, emailing or visiting the different banks.
-During this time, the one bank that really stood out was the Bank of Ireland.
-They were very helpful both on the phone and when I dropped in.
+Hopefully reading this has given you a better understanding of what’s available for your business.
+For us, the one bank that really stood out during this research was the Bank of Ireland.
+They were very helpful both on the phone and face-to-face.

-Having a free place to work and to meet other startups is very important to my business.
-So I went to check out the Bank of Ireland workbench in Grand Canal Plaza Dublin 2 and was invited to one of their events.
-Subsequently, I found it very useful, not only to listen to the presentation but to meet other startups, to share concerns and get advice.
-It was definitely the right choice for me, so I am opening my account with Bank of Ireland.
+Having a free place to work and to meet other startups can be very valuable.
+So we went to check out the Bank of Ireland workbench in Grand Canal Plaza Dublin 2 where we were invited to one of their events.
+This turned out to be very useful, not only to listen to the presentation but to meet other startups, to share concerns and get advice.

-That being said every business in unique, and you should choose the bank account that is right for your business.
-This article has outlined the offers, but don’t hesitate to contact the bank directly to ask what they can do for your business.
+That being said every business is unique, and you should choose the bank account that’s best for you.
+Don’t hesitate to contact the bank directly to ask what they can do for your business.
 Good luck!